Brigette-Eckert/drupal-LMS/ReadMe.md

 #About

-Simple Prototype Learning Managment System Built to Learn about Themeing and Sub Themeing in Drupal 7
+Simple Prototype Learning Management System Built to Learn about Theming and Sub Theming in Drupal 7

 # Instructions: